 As we evolved the inputs for tracking, we simultaneously designed the outputs of that data for nonprofit admins.
 During this time, I led both the ethnographic research process with nonprofit admins and the feature+design definition process with a largely remote dev team.

 Most small to mid-size nonprofits rely on very simple tools (i.e. Google Sheets or paper & pencil even) to track volunteer hours, if they do at all.
 Almost always, a volunteer coordinator (who may have up to three roles at a nonprofit) is tasked with this additional chore of guesstimating total hours.
 These unreliable data sets hurt nonprofits’ chances at receiving grants.

 While at first we assumed we need to build a flashy, visual reporting tool off the bat, my teammate Madeline Pickering & I were surprised to learn that just a table view of volunteer self-reported data was the main thing that admins needed.
-We added on string and date filtering, so that admins could download exactly the right slice of data they need to apply grants.
+We added on string and date filtering, so that admins could download exactly the right slice of data they needed to apply grants.

 At last we had our core product: a volunteer hour tracker that encourages people to keep volunteering and gives nonprofits the data they need to rally more resources to their cause.
 Alongside close to 20 local nonprofit partners, we piloted our reporting tools and made their grant application process easier.

 Once we had the foundation of our product, it was time to build a brand around it to give it life – both on screen and to encourage adoption in the community.